 - Providing keyboard navigation such as a "skip to main content" link at the top of the page helps linear screen reading devices skip over the standard navigation and go straight to the information unique to that page.

-- Adding "alt" tags to images that describe what the image looks like or what content it has.
+- Adding "alt" text to images that describe what the image looks like or what content it has.

 - Ensuring PDF (portable document format) documents are identified as PDFs.